vatsal0/tinker-cookbook/tinker_cookbook/recipes/chat_sl/README.md

     save_every=500 \
     wandb_project=cookbook_sl
 ```

-After 1740 steps of training, we achieve a test loss around 0.50.
-Running with the example hyperparameters takes around ~6h.
-By increasing lora_rank and lowering batch_size, we can achieve better test nll with longer run time.
+After 1740 steps of training, `test/nll` decreases to 0.50.
+Performance can be further improved by training longer with a higher `lora_rank` and lower `batch_size`.

-## Add your own dataset
+## Adding your own dataset

 The base classes in `tinker-cookbook/tinker_cookbook/supervised/data.py` support loading new data in the following way:
 - `SupervisedDatasetFromHFDataset` loads dataset on huggingface hub with a postprocessing function